 Is Taroko Gorge open now?

-The simple answer is no. The trails and attractions that draw travellers to Taroko are closed and will likely remain closed for years to come.
+Partially, yes.
+While some of the trails and attractions that draw travellers to Taroko are still closed (and will likely remain closed for years to come), a few opened at the end of 2025/start of 2026.

 Is it still worth visiting Taroko Gorge at the moment?